lampkicking/charm-ntp/README.md

 By default this charm uses the standard set of NTP pool servers which are configured in the relevant Ubuntu package.
-In the event that you don't wish every juju unit on your network to talk directly to the public NTP pool on the Internet (the default configuration), there are several options.
+In the event that you don't wish every juju unit on your network to talk directly to the public NTP pool on the Internet, there are several options.

 Manual